-Ron coordinates print, digital and social-media communications for ACP and NSPA, and he collaborates with their partner organizations on communications for events and projects.
+Ron coordinates print, digital and social-media communications for NSPA and ACP, and he collaborates with their partner organizations on communications for events and projects.

-Prior to ACP, Ron had a three-decade career as a collegiate-media adviser and educator at Indiana, Kansas State and Fort Hays State (Kan.) universities.
-Through those years, his students benefited from ACP’s educational programs, and many of them work at news organizations across the country.
+Prior to NSPA, Ron had a three-decade career as a collegiate-media adviser and educator at Indiana, Kansas State and Fort Hays State (Kan.) universities.
+Through those years, his students benefited from ACP and NSPA educational programs, and many of them work at news organizations across the country.

 Ron is past president of two national and one state journalism association, and he is a long-time speaker for ACP, NSPA and other journalism associations.
 He helped lead passage of legislation protecting the First Amendment rights of Kansas student journalists and advisers, and he’s a former editor of The Best of Newspaper Design, published by the Society for News Design.

-He is based in St. Joseph, Mo., with travel to ACP headquarters and to ACP events.
+He is based in St. Joseph, Mo., with travel to NSPA headquarters and to NSPA events.

 Convention and membership manager

-Ashley’s responsibilities include membership renewals, convention registration and other bookkeeping and administrative tasks.
-Contact Ashley for questions about membership, conventions/workshops, invoices and store orders.
+Karli’s responsibilities include membership renewals; convention registration and sponsorships; and other administrative tasks.
+Contact Karli for questions about membership, conventions/workshops, invoices and store orders.